What are sustainable trails?

 Sustainable trails are trails which are designed to require minimal maintenance and resist deterioration from the elements and from usage.

-What are the basic construction guidelines for building sustainable, single track trails?
+What are some basic construction guidelines for building sustainable trails?

 – Maintain a trail grade of 10% or less.